-IMPORTANT UPDATE ON FACE COVERINGS: Monday 14 September 2020, It remains mandatory for passengers flying to and from Scilly to wear face coverings throughout their journey (including in the terminal buildings) until they leave arrivals at their destination.
+IMPORTANT REMINDER ON FACE COVERINGS: It remains mandatory for passengers flying to and from the Isles of Scilly to wear face coverings throughout their journey (including in the terminal buildings) until they leave arrivals at their destination.

 The airport buildings remain out of bounds to non-travelling members of the public, with the following exceptions: